danielegiulianini/smart-drive/README.md

 The system has been designed to be deployed and run onto (at least 2) different execution scenario:
 - with a emulated Engine Control Unit (ECU) to ease development
-- with a real ECU
+- with a real ECU.

+> [!NOTE]
-Note that the modifications only affects the ECU component as all the SW components have been designed to be *interoperable* by adopting a *microservices architecture*.
+> Note that the modifications only affects the ECU component as all the SW components have been designed to be *interoperable* by adopting a *microservices architecture*.

 ### Running with emulated ECU